 Italy did not show this episode in the 1960s, the Italian titles are from the Tele Torino International broadcast in the 1980s, and DVD releases.
 Spain and France also chose not to include it in contemporary broadcasts.

-There is an episode is listed for broadcast on 12th December 1967 in the Netherlands under the title “De vreesaanjagers” which could conceivably be The Danger Makers - but is more likely an early version of the title for The Fear Merchants, later shown (9/8/1969) as “Handel in Angst”.
+There is an episode listed for broadcast on 12th December 1967 in the Netherlands under the title “De vreesaanjagers” which could conceivably be The Danger Makers — but is more likely an early version of the title for The Fear Merchants, later shown (9/8/1969) as “Handel in Angst”.
 Most listings for 12th December 1967 have “De autorally” (Dead Man’s Treasure instead so The Danger Makers may never have been shown in Holland.

 Germany: Hamburg Abendblatt listing for July 18 1967, 9.15pm